RLOpenCatalyst/rg-doc/source/Features.rst

 Log into the Research Gateway.

-Researchers can see the projects in All projects page.Click on the Project.
+Researchers can see the projects in All projects page.
+Click on the Project.
-Navigate to Available products panel.Choose the product in the list Product order form is opened.Input parameters associated with the selected product shall be displayed as a form at this point.
+Navigate to Available products panel.
+Choose the product in the list Product order form is opened.
+Input parameters associated with the selected product shall be displayed as a form at this point.
 Once all parameters are filled the user shall be able to “Launch Now” the form and the item would then be added to the shopping cart.

 .. image:: images/product.png

 Image  - Product Order Page

-Note: We are displaying VPC,Subnets and security groups,Subnets and keypair names in the listbox.Through this user can easily select the keypair and while provisioning the product and use the compute resources.
+Note: We are displaying VPC,Subnets and security groups,Subnets and keypair names in the listbox.
+Through this user can easily select the keypair and while provisioning the product and use the compute resources.

 .. image:: images/product2.png